- Finding your way

 To find accommodation in Bologna, you may contact the SAIS (Student Accommodation and Information Service).
 The SAIS supports exchange students in finding accommodation in the university residences, colleges, short-stay accommodation or in private rented property.
 The service is free of charge.

 Important: Bologna welcomes a large number of students and finding accommodation can be difficult, especially in September at the beginning of the academic year.
 Start looking for accommodation well in advance!
 It is advisable to book a temporary accommodation for the first month before arriving in Bologna.

 At the other Campuses you can refer to:

 There are no set arrival dates.
 You must decide when to leave for Bologna according to the starting date of your courses.
-Some Schools and Departments organize welcome sessions.
-The start date of your exchange period corresponds to the date of your Check-In, i.e. when you register your arrival at the Exchange Students Desk in Bologna or at the International Relations Office of your Campus.
+Some Schools and Departments organise welcome sessions.
+The start date of your exchange period corresponds to the date of your Check-in, i.e. when you register your arrival at the Exchange Students Desk in Bologna or at the International Relations Office of your Campus.